erfan-khadem/ecorp-vpn/README.md

 # README

-## About

-This is the official Wails Svelte template.

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 This will run a Vite development